Valentine-Mario/SCML/README.md

 [html]

 ```
+where `segment_1` is the name.
-Note: Segment naming follow the protocol for variable naming.
+Note: Segment naming follows the same protocol as variable naming.

 To reuse a segment, simply use the syntax in[segment_name].
 Let's take the example above:
-Presuming I have an annonymous segment and I wish to reuse segment_1 in it
+Presuming I have an anonymous segment and I wish to reuse segment_1 in it

 ```
 [html]